 The Maryland General Assembly is scheduled to reconvene on January 11, 2017.
 State lawmakers may introduce bills regulating drones but the issue does not appear to be a priority.
 Until Maryland courts begin to hear more disputes about drones, UAVs/UASs will continue to be regulated on the federal level alone, with violations possibly enforced on a case-by-case basis by local authorities in Maryland.

 We will continue monitoring legal developments in this area and update this information with any new regulations that come to pass.
-In the meantime, if you have any questions about drones, or any Maryland real estate, land use, or zoning matters, please feel free to get in touch with me.
+In the meantime, if you have any questions about drones, or any Maryland real estate, land use, or zoning matters, please feel free to get in touch with us.

 ABOUT OFFIT KURMAN